yampelo/beagle/README.md

 ### Python Package

 It is also available as library.
+Full API Documentation is available on [https://beagle-graphs.readthedocs.io](https://beagle-graphs.readthedocs.io)

 ```
 pip install pybeagle